-Farmhouse Ladder Turned Coat Rack
+Transform a Farmhouse Ladder Into a Useful Coat Rack

 Apparently, most people like to hang blankets or towels on them?